10 Common Siding Questions Homeowners Ask

 When working with a professional siding contractor, make sure that you find a company that has the proper certifications, licensing, and experience.
 While using the BBB or Kelly Blue Book for references is a good place to start, always ask prospective companies questions prior to hiring them for a job.
 Ask about references and past jobs, areas of expertise, and the type of siding materials that they offer.
 Delve deeper into warranty opportunities or guarantees of workmanship for a better peace of mind and make sure that you fully understand each company’s working process.
 Prior to starting any project, ask about anticipated timeline of completion, how the payment schedule will look, and what kind of cleanup you should expect.

-First Star Exteriors is a professional siding company that works with some of the best brands in the industry.
+First Star Exteriors is a professional siding company that works with some of the best brands and architects in the industry.
 Our diverse options allow for unique customization and style, regardless of your home’s current aesthetics.
 We install a variety of types of siding to fit all of your needs and use materials from James Hardie, NapCo, Mastic, and LP.
 Our siding contractors are also experienced in installing shake, lap, Board and Batten, and any traditional siding style that you may like.
 For more information on our siding catalog, call First Star Exteriors today.
 Our professionals are standing by to answer any questions and provide clarification for pricing, materials, and more.

 Whether you’re moving into a new home that needs an update or you’re looking to spruce up your curb appeal, First Star Exteriors can help.
 We work using a hands-on, personable treatment to ensure that each of our clients can transform their vision into a reality.
 We pride ourselves on taking the time to understand your needs and communicate effectively from the first quote to the last nail being placed.
 To learn more about our siding options or to get a quote within 48 hours, contact us at (479) 267-4800 or fill out our contact form here.